strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Velociraptor/Velociraptor.md

 Granted, this is not optimal.
 We did not load Excel on this system because of licensing restrictions.
 However, you can copy this over to your host system and open it there.

+However, of you want to see a simple HTML report you can click on the turn back time icon on the left side (Right above the binoculars) and then clock Download Results > Prepare Collection Report, then click on the HTML report that appears below it.

 We have not even begun to touch what we can do with this awesome tool.

 Want to try something cool?
 Run a Metrepreter agent on you Windows system.
 Then, go through Velociraptor to create a Hunt to find it.
 There are many Windows artifacts you can pull.
 You do not need to just run one at a time.
 You can run multiple.